Documentation sites

 A documentation website is a user guide and reference manual for a library of research code.
 Up to now, we’ve looked at ways to put helpful notes in our code, but now we’ll learn how to write a longer, more complete guide to the research tools you create.

-A documentation site bring all your user guidance into one place.
+A documentation site brings all your user guidance into one place.
 This kind of resource may be prepared for research software and will usually contain an introduction, installation instructions, a user guide, troubleshooting tips, and an in-depth reference section.

 To get an idea of this, here are some links documentation websites for widely-used data analysis and research software packages: